 Transportation

-Underground: The London Underground is highly developed with a huge network of lines which will take you everywhere and anywhere.
-There is also a huge railway network connecting all towns and cities like Liverpool and Manchester and many others.
+Underground: The London Underground is highly developed, with a huge network of lines that will take you everywhere and anywhere.
+There is also a huge railway network connecting all towns and cities, like Liverpool, Manchester, and many others.

 Taxi: Used for transport within cities.
-They are divided in two categories.
-The traditional black cabs, as the British call them, albeit more colours have been added now, and private taxis.
+They are divided into two categories.
+The traditional black cabs, as the British call them, albeit with more colours added now, and private taxis.
 The former have a minimum charge of 3 GBP and can pick up passengers from the street, whereas the latter are only arranged by appointment.

-Availability and prices of the biggest car rental companies can be found here.
+Availability and prices of the biggest car rental companies can be found on Discovercars.com

 Best thing to do in England